Giri-Thangellapally/Dagger-Hilt/README.md

 My main intention in this project is to create PROPER MVVM Architecture using the Android Jetpack.

-I have used the latest android architecture components as below 1.ViewModel
+I have used the latest android architecture components like

+1.ViewModel
 2.LiveData
 3.Android Jetpack Navigation Component